-For FY 2022, significant entities must include hyperlinks to Climate Action Plans, Sustainability Reports and Implementation Plans, and other similar reports with information relevant to climate-related risk or climate-related financial risk that the entity issued during FY 2022.10
+Significant entities must include hyperlinks to Climate Action Plans, Sustainability Reports and Implementation Plans, and other similar reports with information relevant to the entity's climate-related risk or climate-related financial risk.
+Entities may include the hyperlinks to reports in the MD&A rather than in Other Information at management's discretion.